lucalabs-de/end/README.md

 ### will fall back to a default widget (which is really ugly, so you'll want to set this ^^).
 eww-default-notification-key = ""

 ### Optional.
+Name of the eww window that the notifications are rendered in.
+If this is set,
+### End will manage the window for you.
+If not, you will have to open/close it yourself.
+eww-window = ""

+### Optional.
 The maximal number of notifications that are shown at a time.
 When the current number
 ### of visible notifications exceeds this value, the notification with the soonest timeout will be
 ### dropped.
 If none of the notifications have a timeout, the oldest will be dropped.